hubamatyas/IFRC-Sampling-App/README.md

 Under interactive mode by running 'npx cypress open', the test will fail for the first time but pass when it is rerun.

+This bug with Cypress testing does not affect the performance of the tool.

 ![Cluster Testing Bug](./public/Bug.png)